Health Library

 Tests that may be done include:

-• Blood tests to check ACTH, cortisol, and potassium levels (often very low in ectopic Cushing syndrome)
+- Blood tests to check ACTH, cortisol, and potassium levels (the potassium level is often very low in ectopic Cushing syndrome)

 Treatment

-The best treatment for ectopic Cushing syndrome is surgery to remove the tumor.
+The best treatment for ectopic Cushing syndrome is surgery to remove the tumor that is producing too much ACTH.
 Surgery is usually possible when the tumor is noncancerous (benign).

-In some cases, the tumor is cancerous and spreads to other areas of the body before the doctor can discover the problem with cortisol production.
+In some cases, the tumor is cancerous and spreads to other areas of the body before your provider can discover the problem with cortisol production.
 Surgery may not be possible in these cases.
-But the doctor may prescribe medicines to block cortisol production.
+But your provider may prescribe medicines to block cortisol production.

 Sometimes removal of both adrenal glands is needed if the tumor cannot be found and medicines do not fully block cortisol production.